nhsconnect/gpconnect/pages/development/development_api_non_functional_requirements.md

 Provider systems MAY provide a mechanism for a data controller at an organisation to choose to globally disable/enable the provider APIs (that is, turn on/off the overall GP Connect technical capability).

-Provider systems MAY allow each assured capability to be globally disabled/enabled independently of each other (Access Record HTML vs. Appointments vs. Tasks).
+Provider systems MAY allow each assured capability to be globally disabled/enabled independently of each other (Access Record HTML vs. Appointments vs Access Record Structured).